syncfusion-content/jsp-docs/jsp/PivotGrid/Column-Resizing.md

 documentation: ug
 ---

-# Resizing Column
+# Resizing column

-Allows the user to change the column width by holding and dragging the column border using the mouse pointer.
+Allows you to change the column width by holding and dragging the column border using the mouse pointer.

-## Column Width Based on Size
+## Column width based on size

-The property `enableColumnResizing` adjusts the width of each column based on size of the widget.
+The `enableColumnResizing` property adjusts the width of each column based on size of the widget.

 {% highlight html %}